tangollama/cis411_lab0/labreports/LAB_eddiedaniel.md

 # Step 5: Merging the feature branch
 * The output of my git commit log
+warning: LF will be replaced by CRLF in labreports/LAB_eddiedaniel.md.
+The file will have its original line endings in your working directory [labreport a205dee] your commit message
+ 2 files changed, 26 insertions(+), 4 deletions(-)

 * A screenshot of the _Jobs_ list in CircleCI

 # Step 6: Submitting a Pull Request